-- 1. Each person will stay at our home in their own private bedroom for a total of six nights lodging.
+- 1. Each person will stay at our home in their own private bedroom for a total of six nights.
 We have four bathrooms.
-Each room is assigned one of them, so you have your own. - 2.
-We provide transportation in our Ford Expedition as it easily carries five people in comfort along with photo gear for our daily photo trips.
+Each room is assigned one of them, so you have a private bathroom and bedroom. - We provide transportation in our Ford Expedition as it easily carries five people in comfort and photo gear for our daily photo trips.
 This includes all field trips and transportation to and from Bozeman, MT. - 3.
 We provide all meals (and snacks too) beginning with dinner on the day we meet and ending with breakfast on the day we depart.
-This package includes 17 meals.
 Meals will be at local restaurants when we are traveling or at our home and prepared by Dixie.
 Dixie is terrific in the kitchen and John enjoys cooking hamburgers, pork chops, steak, and chicken outside on the barbeque. - 4.
-We spend at least a dozen hours a day helping you shoot wonderful photos and teaching you how to master superb photo techniques. - 5.
-We have four water drip setups with excellent hides at each location.
+We spend at least a dozen hours a day helping you shoot wonderful photos and teaching you how to master photo techniques. - 5.
+We have two reflection pools with excellent blinds at each location.
+Both reflection pools have seating for multiple photographers.